Skip to content

 The gap between free and Plus widened in 2026.
 OpenAI restructured its plans, and the free tier now works more like a limited demo than a full product.

 Plus gives you access to OpenAI’s flagship model with roughly 80 messages per 3-hour window.
 Free users get roughly 10 messages per 5-hour window before the system falls back to a lighter mini model.
-In our testing across a full work week, Plus’s limit was more than enough for almost any professional workflow short of non-stop prompting all day.
+Plus’s limit is more than enough for almost any professional workflow short of non-stop prompting all day.

-The model difference matters more than the numbers suggest.
+The model difference matters more than the spec sheet suggests.
 The flagship thinking models reason step by step, catch logical errors, and produce substantially better output on analytical work.
-In our testing on a mix of contract review, research summaries, and code debugging, the thinking model caught issues the mini fallback missed on 4 out of 6 complex tasks.
+Across tasks like contract review, research summaries, and code debugging, the thinking model surfaces issues the mini fallback routinely misses on more complex prompts.

 OpenAI’s ChatGPT Plus page confirms that Plus targets deeper reasoning work.
 If that fits your use case, it earns its price.